Scott Stahoviak

-Scott Edmund Stahoviak (born March 6, 1970) is a former Minnesota Twins first baseman.
+Scott Edmund Stahoviak (born March 6, 1970) is an American former professional baseball first baseman.
+He played in Major League Baseball for the Minnesota Twins.
 He attended Creighton University, and was an integral part of Creighton's NCAA College World Series appearance in 1991.
 He batted left-handed and threw right-handed.

 Stahoviak was drafted by the Twins in the first round (27th overall) in the 1991 amateur draft.
 He signed with the Twins on June 13, 1991.
 He made his major league debut in 1993 and also played from 1995 through 1998.
 Stahoviak played at least part of every season in the minor leagues from 1991 until 2000 except 1996.
 His last two seasons were spent in the Chicago Cubs organization.

-He used to be a gym teacher at Saint Norbert School in Northbrook, IL.
-He now teaches Physical Education at Maple Middle School in Northbrook, IL.
+He is currently a PE teacher at Maple Middle School in Northbrook, Illinois.